4.9-Stars

 It is crucial to keep the COC or CES on file for future reference.
 This document may be required by insurance companies, property managers, or potential buyers if you decide to sell your property in the future.
 It serves as a record of the electrical work performed and demonstrates that you have taken the necessary steps to address any defects and ensure the safety of your property.

-In addition to keeping a copy of the certificate for your own records, you may need to provide a copy to the electrical inspector or the relevant authority in your state or territory who issued the original defect notice.
+In addition to keeping a copy of the certificate for your records, you may need to provide a copy to the electrical inspector or the relevant authority in your state or territory who issued the original defect notice.
 This proves that you have complied with the requirements outlined in the notice and have taken the appropriate actions to rectify the electrical defects.

 6. Following Up with the Electrical Inspector